 - A beanie, soft cap, or turban is often a comfortable choice.

 - Bucket hats are popular and they offer more protection for the face.

 Choosing a wig or hairpiece

 Wigs are made from real hair or synthetic materials.
+Both can look natural.

 Before selecting a wig